 - I get sweaty and the sweat patches get awkward : invest in comfortable workout wear!
 I can’t stress enough on the importance of great workout clothing.
 I get DMs asking me about the kind of stuff one must wear.
 While choosing a style is completely personal, make sure you’re comfortable.
 The focus should be on the workout, and the right clothing will ensure you’re a 100% into the workout.
 I mean no one wants to spend time at a workout thinking “ah, are my sweat patches visible?
 Maybe I should avoid that exercise.
 Maybe I should leave” Opt for dri-fits instead of cotton (polyester will not make the patches show) Lycra might give you blisters and rashes if you sweat too much, so you might want to avoid those.
 I in fact almost picked up a pair of cotton mixed with polyester yoga pants from Adidas recently.
 I asked the staff if sweat patches won’t be a problem, and they themselves pointed out that maybe I should avoid cotton .
 Talk to the sales guys, they will help you out.
 Don’t be awkward about sweat, it’s normal ☺

-- Men stare at my boobs : people will stare no matter what you do.
+- Men stare : people will stare no matter what you do.
 Does that mean you stop working out?
 NO PLEASE.
-Invest in some good sports bras that will keep your boobs compact and minimize cleavage, PLUS be super comfortable to work out in.
+Invest in some good sports bras that will keep your breasts compact and minimize cleavage, PLUS be super comfortable to work out in.
 Sports bras are essential to a workout mostly because they help the boobs to stay firm.
 Read more on the right sorts bra on this post — What Is The Big Deal About A Sports Bra?

 Hope I could make some sense here.
 It irks me to see women ignoring the gym not because they’re busy or lazy, but because OTHERS make them feel so conscious about themselves.
 It’s easy for people to make fun of you, what takes guts is to actually make an effort into making your own life better.
 Comments usually stem from insecurity and jealousy, so remember one thing : if someone makes fun of you for wanting to stay fit, feel happy, because they’re placing you at a higher pedestal, and don’t want you to get better than them.